h4ck4life/android-networkwidget/README.md

 * Checks if device is in Airplane mode
 * Identifies current network via MNC & MCC
 * Displays current Mobile Network's logo and name on widget
+* Widget updated on 3 minute timer, only while device is active
-* Widget Updated when touched, to save device battery
+* Widget also updated when touched

 ### Planned

+* A Configuration activity when the widget is added _(set update frequency, mode, extra features...)_
+* Show Mobile Network's signal strength _(via icon or percentage)_
 * Multiple widget sizes to accommodate extra features
-* Show Mobile Network's signal strength _(via icon or percentage)_
-* Widget updated on timer, or while device is active
 * A method of displaying information about currently connected WiFi networks _(transfer speed, signal strength)_